gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 this is a list of projects that I already have going on and will either come back to / dedicate some time to, or maybe leave alone for a longer while:

-- [chrome gmail dictation extension](https://chrome.google.com/webstore/detail/dictation-for-gmail/eggdmhdpffgikgakkfojgiledkekfdce) -- upkeep, manifest v4, analytics
+- [chrome gmail dictation extension](https://chrome.google.com/webstore/detail/dictation-for-gmail/eggdmhdpffgikgakkfojgiledkekfdce) -- upkeep, manifest v4, analytics -- actually working on this too!
+- [kriller](https://kriller.com/) - move to a smaller host? kinda working on this too!
 - [la parlure - collaborative french-canadian expression dictionary](https://www.laparlure.com/) - unsure but improve it (move away from heroku to save costs?)
 - [dico2rue - collaborative french-french expression dictionary](https://dico2rue.com/) - need to make it actually collaborative & relaunch it properly!!
-- [kriller](https://kriller.com/) - move to a smaller host?